 Isolation is used when you are ill, and it is suspected or it has been confirmed, that you have the coronavirus.

-The following must go into quarantine for ten days, regardless of whether they are ill or not:
+The following must go into quarantine for, regardless of whether they are ill or not:

 - Everyone who has been in close contact with someone who has confirmed infection with COVID-19.